MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 See *Part 4, Tax setup*, for more information.

-If you installed the default shipping methods provided with Microsoft Dynamics GP when you created the company you’re setting up, they’ll appear when you open the Shipping Methods Setup window and you choose the Shipping Method lookup button.
+If you installed the default shipping methods provided with Microsoft Dynamics GP when you created the company you're setting up, they'll appear when you open the Shipping Methods Setup window and you choose the Shipping Method lookup button.
 You also can print a list of shipping methods by choosing File \>\> Print in the Shipping Methods Setup window.

 #### Setting up a shipping method

-If you didn’t load default shipping methods, or if you need additional shipping methods, use the Shipping Methods Setup window to create them.
+If you didn't load default shipping methods, or if you need additional shipping methods, use the Shipping Methods Setup window to create them.
 If several carriers routinely provide the same type of shipping service, set up a unique shipping method name for each carrier.

 If, after beginning to use your system, you need to update or remove any of the shipping methods, you can do so.
-Existing transactions that used the shipping methods won’t be affected by the changes.
+Existing transactions that used the shipping methods won't be affected by the changes.

 **To set up a shipping method:**